 Every asset has an intrinsic value.
 For example, in case of an Rs.5 coin, the intrinsic value is the value of the metal in it.
 This intrinsic value is the embedded value in the asset irrespective of market expectations and government fiat.
 Similarly, in case of equity shares, the value of the net assets or the present value of the future cash flows can be interpreted as the intrinsic value of the stock.
-But what is intrinsic value of option?
+But what is the intrinsic value of option?
 After all, options are just contracts and represent a right without the obligation to buy or sell an asset for stock market trading.
-How to calculate intrinsic value of option?
+How to calculate the intrinsic value of an option?
 Above all, how to apply the idea of intrinsic value of option in reality and how it impacts the market price.
 Let us also understand this intrinsic value versus market value debate.

-Intrinsic value of an option can be defined as the extent to which the option is in-the-money (ITM).
-What do we understand by ITM options?
+The Intrinsic value of an option can be defined as the extent to which the option is in-the-money (ITM).
+What do we understand about ITM options?
 An ITM option is one where the right implicit in the option is valuable purely because the price is favourable.
 To understand the concept of intrinsic value one also needs to understand the concept of time value of an option.
 In fact, it is the sum of the time value and the intrinsic value that represents the market price of the option.
 Time value, as the name suggests, is the price you pay for the expectation that the option price will move further in your favour.
 For example, ATM options and OTM options do not have any intrinsic value since there is no price advantage for the option in both the cases.
 Hence the entire premium of the option represents the time value only.
 If all that sounds a tad confusing, then let us break up this discussion further into call options and put options and understand the intrinsic value of an option in granular detail.

 A call option is the right to buy an asset without the obligation to buy that asset.
 You agree to buy the asset at a price which is called the strike price.
 If the market price is above the strike price, then the call option has a positive intrinsic value.
 If the market price is below the strike price, then the call option has zero intrinsic value.
 Look at the formula below..